RATING - ⭐ ✨ 1.5/5*

 Siddhant Chaturvedi grabbed everyone's attention with Gully Boy, and he was indeed very good there.
 But what's he doing after that?
 Or rather, how can you go so wrong after that?
 Bunty Aur Babli 2, Phone Bhoot, Kho Gaye Hum Kahan, and now Yudhra, what's this?
 Bro, this is not what I want from you.
 Be more sensible with the choices because we have seen your potential in Gully Boy.
 Malavika Mohanan looks hot, and that seems to be the only compliment from my side, because acting and all, sorry, wrong number!
 Raghav Juyal fails to create the Kill magic here and how!
 Raj Arjun plays a deadly villain, Ram Kapoor is dated but decent, Gajraj Rao was okayish, and Shilpa Shukla is wasted.

 On the technical front, Yudhra has a decent sound design and background score.
 The music is unnoticeable, the cinematography isn't good, and the editing is poor.
 142 minutes for the story, which doesn't even deserve 42 minutes of your time, seriously?
 Either we need better stories or we need better editors who know how to engage audiences for two hours.
-Shridhar Raghavan has written average stories like "War" (2019) and "Pathaan" (2023) in recent times, which were uplifted by huge scale and the director's vision of larger-than-life cinema, but Yudhrat lacks that.
+Shridhar Raghavan has written average stories like War (2019) and Pathaan (2023) in recent times, which were uplifted by huge scale and the director's vision of larger-than-life cinema, but Yudhra lacks that.
 Ravi Udyawar is not Siddharth Anand, nor does the film have any big superstars to survive.
 Ravi's outdated vision hampers Yudhra more than anything, and the production value also looks compromised.
 As a whole, it's a big mess, but more than that, it's close to a headache point.
 Please stay safe at home.